demonico85/cleaving/joss/paper.md

 # Statement of need

-Why what we do is needed
+Why what we do is needed.
+Here is an example reference: [@davidchack2003direct]-

 # Functionality